spencermountain/suffix-thumb/README.md

 * compression is slow, uncompression is fast
 * it should always return a perfect result

+The library drops case-information - and numbers and some characters[1](https://github.com/spencermountain/efrt) will not compress properly.

 There may be wordlists with few helpful patterns.
-English and French conjugation datasets tend to get ~85% filesize compression.
+Conjugation datasets in English and French tend to get ~85% filesize compression.

 ### See also